julianoperin/julianoperin/README.md

 - 🤔 &nbsp; Ask me about: Anything, I'm happy to help :v:
 - 🥅 &nbsp; 2021 Goals: Contribute more to open source projects and volunteer for non profit organizations.
 - 👯 &nbsp; I enjoy spending my free time increasing my knowledge of Web Development and building new and challenging projects.
-- ⚡ &nbsp; Fun fact: I like coffee, but I prefer
+- ⚡ &nbsp; Fun fact: Coffee addict.
-- 💻  Currently building a Social Media App with the MERN stack.
+- 💻  Currently building a Social Media Apps with the MERN stack.

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>